 To avoid the risk of violent chemical reactions, incompatible substances must be safely segregated.
 This can be achieved by separating incompatible substances by certain distances or storing incompatible chemicals in separate safety cabinets.

 Flammable storage cabinets are extremely useful for segregating flammable liquids from other classes of dangerous goods in confined spaces.
-Segregating flammable liquids from other classes of dangerous goods can be very impractical in confined spaces because the required segregating distance for flammable liquids from other incompatible substances is around 3-5m.
+Please note that the segregation guidelines for incompatible substances still does apply.

 Provide Spill Containment